 Adrien Brody was once the darkest of dark horses.
 In 2003, in the Academy Awards race for Best Actor, he was the only one out of the five nominees to have not picked up that trophy previously.
-He was also the least-known presence amongst what amounted to a virtual Mount Rushmore of talent, pitted against Nicolas Cage, Michael Caine, Daniel Day-Lewis, and Jack Nicholson.
-The toast of the film world, the then 29-year-old was also the youngest ever to be crowned with the honor.
+He was also the least-known presence amongst what amounted to a virtual Mount Rushmore of talent, pitted against Nicolas Cage, Michael Caine, Daniel Day-Lewis and Jack Nicholson.
+The toast of the film world, the then 29-year-old was also the youngest ever to be crowned the honor.
 And little did we know, Eminem wasn’t the only musically inclined to score an Oscar that night.
 The Queens-native, winning for his role as a Jewish musician who eluded the Nazis in Roman Polanski’s The Pianist, was as serious about making beats as he was about acting.
-Evidently, his not-so-secret admissions were floating around in the media for quite some time.
+Evidently, his not-so-secret admissions had been floating around in the media for quite some time.

 Throughout the years, Brody remained outspoken about his dreams of taking time away from the movies to release his own record—a lede that would be buried by other life things like winning an Oscar, for instance.
 “I think it’s interesting to people because it’s incongruous with the guy who did The Pianist,” he illuminated to The Scotsman in 2010.
 “I understand people’s surprise, but many things are interesting to me.”
-Then in 2014, he dropped a beat bombshell to The Guardian: “I think there was a period in my life where, had I met the right people to help me figure out how to pursue it, I would have loved to transition into producing an album.
+Then in 2014, he dropped a beat bombshell to The Guardian: “I think there was a period in my life where had I met the right people to help me figure out how to pursue it, I would have loved to transition into producing an album.
 I’m still friends with RZA and we’ve talked about doing some things.
-I have a lot of ammo, it’s just stockpiled.”
+I have a lot of ammo.
+It’s just stockpiled.”

-The vindication train was a long time coming and it arrives in Paul Solet’s Clean, in which Brody not only stars but also co-wrote, produced, and composed.
+The vindication train was a long time coming and it arrives in Paul Solet’s Clean, in which Brody not only stars but also co-wrote, produced and composed.
 Equal parts meditative and operatic, Clean sets the stage for Brody’s music credentials on his turf of filmmaking—an impassioned reconciliation between his day job and beatmaking allegiance a decade in the making.
-Interestingly enough, RZA is there alongside him in a supporting role, not to mention literal ammo—stockpiles of them—in a movie that culminates in a shoot-out that is as inspired as it is hyperviolent.
+Interestingly, RZA is there alongside him in a supporting role, not to mention literal ammo—stockpiles of them—in a movie that culminates in a shoot-out that is as inspired as it is hyperviolent.
 In Clean, Brody plays the titular garbage man, who drives around in solitude collecting other people’s trash while philosophizing about his city’s continued degradation and downward spiral.
 Scrubbing up the neighborhood means atonement for our troubled protagonist.
 But when the rescue attempt of a neighborhood girl makes him the target of a local crime boss, Clean careens back to his former self wherein redemption hangs by a thread.

 Anthem recently spoke to Brody about his latest role and his contributions to music.